Prinzhorn/skrollr/README.md

 #### render

-A listener function getting called right after before we finished rendering everything.
+A listener function getting called right after we finished rendering everything.
 The function will be passed the same parameters as ```beforerender```

 #### easing